demystik/alx-low_level_programming/README.md

 # C - ALX low level programming & Algorithm

-In this section of the journey software engineering world, i have learned so far a lot of things among which are listed below.
+In this section of the journey to software engineering world, i have learned so far a lot of things among which are listed below.

 ## Low level programming :heavy_check_mark: